pungggi/smart-terminal-mcp/README.md

 - **Output truncation** -- Large outputs are automatically truncated to head + tail
 - **Session management** -- Named sessions, TTL auto-cleanup, max 10 concurrent sessions
 - **Anti-blocking** -- Disables pagers (`GIT_PAGER=cat`), progress bars, and sets UTF-8 on Windows
-- **Progress notifications** -- Real-time MCP progress updates during long-running commands
+- **Best-effort progress notifications** -- Emits MCP `notifications/progress` for long-running `terminal_exec` / `terminal_wait` calls when the client provides a progress token and surfaces those notifications
 - **Shell auto-detection** -- Windows: `pwsh.exe` > `powershell.exe` > `cmd.exe`.
 Linux/macOS: `$SHELL` or `bash`

+Progress notifications are not the same as full stdout streaming: they currently send periodic status updates for `terminal_exec` and `terminal_wait`, typically based on elapsed time and the latest output line.
+Whether you actually see them depends on your MCP client.

 ## Requirements